m0euk/RDS-Bridge/README.md

 SpyServer or rtl_tcp, an **MPX composite** stream, or a **recorded IQ `.wav` file**.
 Pick the source at the top of the Connection panel.

+With **live SDRConnect**, the Device panel lists the receivers SDRConnect can see and — on an RSP with more than one antenna port, such as the RSPdx / RSPdxR2's **Antenna A / B / C** — lets you switch ports without leaving RDS Bridge.
+The ports and the one in use are read from the radio, and the selector always shows the port the radio actually settled on rather than the one requested, so a request the hardware declines or reroutes is visible rather than silent.
+A receiver with a single port doesn't show the control.
+Changing antennas needs hardware control and briefly re-acquires, as any front-end change does.

 In **IQ File** mode you load a recording and work it much like a live capture: play/pause and a scrubber move you to any point in the file, the ◂ / ▸ buttons jump ±10 s / ±60 s, and both the MPX and RF waterfalls render.
 You can retune the decoded channel within the recording by clicking the